CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Creating workspace structure

-First let us manually create the Cosmonaut app from Xcode under the `iss_application_framework/app/` directory.
+First, let us manually create the Cosmonaut app from Xcode under the `iss_application_framework/app/` directory.
 To achieve that, simply create a new App from the Xcode's menu and save it under the predefined folder path with the `Cosmonaut` name.
 An empty project app should be created, you can run it if you want.
-Nevertheless, for our purposes the project structure is not optimal.
-We will be working in a workspace which will contain multiple projects(apps and frameworks).
+Nevertheless, for our purposes, the project structure is not optimal.
+We will be working in a workspace that will contain multiple projects(apps and frameworks).

 <div style="float:center" markdown="1">
 ![Create New App](assets/xcode_create_app.png){ width=80% }